Jewish question: History of "the Jewish question"

 According to Otto Dov Kulka of Hebrew University, the term became widespread in the 19th century when it was used in discussions about Jewish emancipation in Germany (Judenfrage).
 In the 19th century hundreds of tractates, pamphlets, newspaper articles and books were written on the subject, with many offering such solutions as resettlement, deportation, or assimilation of the Jewish population.
 Similarly, hundreds of works were written opposing these solutions and offering instead solutions such as re-integration and education.
 This debate however, could not decide whether the problem of the Jewish question had more to do with the problems posed by the German Jews' opponents or vice versa: the problem posed by the existence of the German Jews to their opponents.

 From around 1860, the term was used with an increasingly antisemitic tendency: Jews were described under this term as a stumbling block to the identity and cohesion of the German nation and as enemies within the Germans' own country.
 Antisemites such as Wilhelm Marr, Karl Eugen Dühring, Theodor Fritsch, Houston Stewart Chamberlain, Paul de Lagarde and others declared it a racial problem insoluble through integration.
 They stressed this in order to strengthen their demands to "de-jewify" the press, education, culture, state and economy.
 They also proposed to condemn inter-marriage between Jews and non-Jews.
 They used this term to oust the Jews from their supposedly socially dominant positions.

-The topic was also taken up by Jews themselves, as depicted in the 1934 science fiction book “Zwei im andern Land”, by Martin Salomonski, which imagines a refuge for Jews on the moon.
+The topic was also taken up by Jews themselves.
+Theodor Herzl's 1896 treatise Der Judenstaat advocates Zionism as a "modern solution for the Jewish question" by creating an independent Jewish state, preferably in Ottoman-controlled Palestine.
+The 1934 science fiction novel Zwei im andern Land by the German rabbi Martin Salomonski imagines a refuge for Jews on the moon.

 The most infamous use of this expression was by the Nazis in the early- and mid-twentieth century.
 They implemented what they called their "Final Solution to the Jewish question" through the Holocaust during World War II, when they attempted to exterminate Jews in Europe.

 Bruno Bauer – The Jewish Question

-In his book The Jewish Question (1843), Bauer argued that Jews could only achieve political emancipation if they relinquish their particular religious consciousness.
-He believed that political emancipation requires a secular state, and such a state did not leave any "space" for social identities such as religion.
-According to Bauer, such religious demands were incompatible with the idea of the "Rights of Man."
+In his book The Jewish Question (1843), Bauer argued that Jews could only achieve political emancipation if they relinquished their particular religious consciousness.
+He believed that political emancipation required a secular state, and such a state did not leave any "space" for social identities such as religion.
+According to Bauer, such religious demands were incompatible with the idea of the "Rights of Man".
 True political emancipation, for Bauer, required the abolition of religion.